Close

 The key benefits of undertaking an Academic Internship include:

-• Getting industry knowledge
+• Gaining industry knowledge

 • Gaining a better understanding of your strengths and weaknesses

-• Clarity on career direction
+• Clarity on career direction.

 To run the Academic Internship, Kaplan Business School has partnerships with an extensive network of businesses across five cities in Australia that spans startups, local SMEs, not-for-profits and ASX listed companies.